Alephbet/gimel/README.md

 In terms of storage space, redis HyperLogLog offers a fixed size of 12k per counter.
 This gives us ample space for storing experiment data with low memory footprint.

+**NOTE**: there's no free lunch.
+HLL isn't as accurate, especially with large experiments.
+[See here](https://github.com/Alephbet/gimel/issues/15) or check out [lamed](https://github.com/Alephbet/lamed) if you're looking for a more accurate, but more memory-hungry option.

 ### Backend - AWS Lambda / API Gateway

 The backend had to take care of a few simple types of requests: